Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You magically STRen the toxins afflicting a [Poisoned](conditions.md#poisoned) creature you can see within range, dealing 50 Poison damage to it.
 A creature reduced below 50 Hit Points in this way must then succeed on a CON Save or be [Paralyzed](conditions.md#paralyzed) for as long as it remains [Poisoned](conditions.md#poisoned).
-At Higher Levels.
-When you cast this spell using a spell slot of Level 7 or higher, the Poison damage increases by 10 for each slot level above 6.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 7 or higher, the Poison damage increases by 10 for each slot level above 6.
 - **Classes**: Druid, Sorcerer
 *(Source: CS)*